Zipcoder/reveal-slides.tcuk/md/intro-to-tdd.md

 ###First Law

-You may not write production code until you have a written a failing corresponing unit test.
+You may not write production code until you have a written a failing corresponding unit test.

 ```
 	public class cow{